learn-co-curriculum/jsdom-mod-intro-dom-and-just-enough-js/README.md

 When you learned to read, before you understood the process of joining letters into sounds and sounds into words, you had a limited, but powerful vocabulary.
 This vocabulary contained your "[sight words][sight]."
-These are also the words you tend to memorize before you go on a trip: MEN, WOMEN, WATER, HOSPITAL.
+These are also the words you tend to memorize before you go on a trip abroad: MEN, WOMEN, WATER, FOOD, HOSPITAL.

 This lesson will provide you the "sight words" of JavaScript.
 Some of these lines of code you might not fully understand at first and _that's OK_.
 We'll